 Barriers are often made from clear impermeable materials such as:

 Glass (for permanent installations)

 Physical barriers may include curtains, counter-mounted or freestanding barriers and dividers.
-Walls can also act as barriers and can be built from wood, drywall, steel, or glass.

 When selecting a material type for your physical barrier, consider the following properties:

 Transparency when there is a need to see through the barrier

 Local fire code and building code requirements (e.g., use of flame-retardant and non-combustible materials)